azmifauzy/azmifauzy/README.md

 - 🌱 I’m very interested about Technology, Programming, Music, Dota2 and many things.
 - 👯 I’m currently learning about Web Programming and Produce Music or Hip hop beat with FL Studio 12.
 - 😄 I'm natively speak Indonesian and fluently speak English and slightly Russia.
-- ⚡ Fun fact about me?
-You'll see :)
+- ⚡ And forever learner. :)

 More Info about me :
 - Personal Website : https://azmifxuzy.000webhostapp.com/